mgmarlow/store-git-link/README.md

 A command to easily share code links with colleagues.
 Currently supports Github and Sourcehut.

-`M-x store-git-link`: "Copied https://github.com/mgmarlow/store-git-link/blob/main/store-git-link-test.el#L12 to clipboard".
+## Commands

+- `M-x store-git-link`: Copies point in buffer as a link to the git repository. e.g. https://github.com/mgmarlow/store-git-link/blob/main/store-git-link-test.el#L12.

 ## Installation